 Yes, but you may have issues with the quality.

 3D printing is a great way to create unique props for cosplay, but it doesn’t tend to have much utility in terms of molding or sculpting high-quality armor.
-This is because the result of 3D printing has both mechanical and aesthetic properties — it’s solid and strong, but also has the look of something that was mass produced by industrial machinery.
+This is because the result of 3D printing has both mechanical and aesthetic properties.
+With proper settings, you can print solid and strong pieces of armor.
+Also has the look of something that was mass-produced by industrial machinery.
 It also doesn’t translate well into armor mods – you’ll need to digitally alter your prop or model with textures on top of the print if you want it to look like genuine plate armor.

 First – get the right 3d printer for cosplay.

 Take a look at this excellent video to help give you some ideas on printing your own armor if you so choose to: